cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

 ### GridFTP server

-Due to difficulties installing and configuring the suite of legacy components needed to support "old-style" gridftp, **we will not now be providing a replacement for the old server `gridftp1`**.
+Due to difficulties installing and configuring the suite of legacy components needed to support "old-style" gridftp, this services has now been discontinued.
 Please familiarise yourself with using Globus, see below: this provides equivalent (and better) functionality.

 Note this does affect gridftp-over-ssh (`sshftp`) which is available on the new `hpxfer` nodes in the same way as their predecessors, see above.